sanamehta/habita-wise0/README.md

 ## Overview

-Tenant Rights Assistant is an AI-powered Streamlit application designed to help tenants navigate complex legal situations, understand their rights, and take informed actions when facing issues with their rental properties.
+Tenant Rights Assistant is an AI-powered a flask based application designed to help tenants navigate complex legal situations, understand their rights, and take informed actions when facing issues with their rental properties.

 ### Key Features